alextinng/cookbook/README.md

-# jarvis
+# cookbook
-get you free from simple, repeated works.
+open it when you have no idea how to cook.